 We go on autopilot and just try to survive a long workday.

 If you didn’t get a chance to read last week’s post on the science of Willpower, I recommend you go back and read that now.
-The collective knowledge of willpower and the effects of decision fatigue is a powerful combination for making choices that are much more likely to enhance your life.
+The collective knowledge of willpower and the effects of decision fatigue is a powerful combination for making choices that are much more likely to enhance your life and leadership impact.

-Question to ponder—What would be the cumulative effect of consistently increasing the quality of your choices over months and years of your life?
+Question to ponder—What would be the cumulative effect of consistently increasing the quality of your decisions over months and years of your life?

 Turn information into action